17 Proven Holiday Entertaining Shortcuts

 Homemade cake is a time-honored tradition, but sometimes it’s just not feasible to make a cake from scratch.
 Boxed cake mixes have come a long way in improving the taste (no cardboard) and moistness.

-My favorite has always been Duncan Hines Cake.
+My favorite brand has always been Duncan Hines Cake.
 Cake layers can be baked, wrapped up, and frozen.
-They are a lot easier to handle and frost when they are cold and firm.
+They are much easier to handle and frost when cold and firm.

 TIP: Bake the entire cake batter in a rectangular baking pan lined with foil.
 (You may need to adjust your baking time.)
 After cooling, remove from pan – the foil makes this easy.
 Wrap in plastic wrap and foil and place in the freezer.
 When ready to serve, remove from freezer and allow to set for 10-15 minutes.
-Using a serrated bread knife, cut into small squares of 2 inches.
+Using a serrated bread knife, cut into 2-inch squares.
 Frost the mini-cakes to look like petit fours.
 Makes an easy dessert for cocktail parties.
 One of my favorite tricks.

 Phyllo Cups for Appetizers and Desserts

-Phyllo shells are a hostess’ best friend.
+Phyllo shells are a hostess’s best friend.
 Fill them with either savory or sweet fillings to wow your company.
-During holiday season, I keep several boxes on hand – they go fast at the grocery store.
+During the holiday season, I keep several boxes on hand – they go fast at the grocery store.

-Take them out of the freezer and fill with with a variety of both appetizer and dessert fillings.
-They are so impressive on a platter and easy for guests to take a bite of delicious fillings.
+Take them out of the freezer and fill them with a variety of both appetizer and dessert fillings.
+They are so impressive on a platter and easy for guests to take a bite of the delicious fillings.

 Gingerbread Cookie Dough